robertostling/eight-bit-forth/README.md

     : TARGET> HERE@ ;

-When implementing `THEN`, the tail call elimination can cause incorrect code, so we need to disable it.
+When implementing `THEN`, the tail call elimination can cause incorrect code in case `THEN` is immediately followed by a return, so we need to disable it.

     ( CONDITIONALS )
     : IF PRE>A 0 BEQ REF> ; IMMEDIATE